Third Party Control Panels

 Webdock works well with third party control panels such as Runcloud, GridPane, Laravel Forge and Ploi.
 We have tested Webdock with all these services and they work very well.
-On this page we describe these services and go through any quirks each service may have with regards to Webdock.
+On this page we describe these services in general and our impressions of these.
+For most - if not all - of these panels we have created installation guides which you can see linked above.

 Runcloud is very fully featured and has some management tools Webdock still doesn't have, such as Supervisord, switching PHP CLI versions on the fly, Beanstalkd, controlling your firewall and extended Git integration.
 Runcloud may need a bit of maturing before it's ready for enterprise deployment, according to some of our users.

 To get started with Runcloud, create an account with them and then in Webdock provision a clean Ubuntu OS server.
 SSH in to your server and paste a command Runcloud gives you and off you go.

 You would then manage snapshots and other server specific features in Webdock and the rest in Runcloud.

 GridPane has now been around for a few years and is off to a great start.
 Their control panel is fully compatible with Webdock and has a lot of great features well suited for managing multiple Wordpress sites on a single server.
 If you are in need of a shared-host type setup then GridPane is one to check out.

 GridPane has a wide range of integrations and we can't wait to see where they take their product - we like their panel a lot, although at this stage it might need a little bit more UI polish before it's perfect.